 Many people that contract Covid-19 symptomatically will recover in a few days or weeks - although some people can take as long as 12 weeks to fully recover.
-Long Covid, or post-Covid-19 syndrome is the lasting symptoms that people feel or have after the infection has gone.
+Long Covid, or post-Covid-19 syndrome (sometimes also referred to as post-viral fatigue) is the lasting symptoms that people feel or have after the infection has gone.
 The lasting symptoms can include:

 - Brain fog or problems with memory or concentration making day-to-day life difficult.

 - Fatigue and exhaustion, which may also be exacerbated by difficulty sleeping

 - Joint and/or muscle pain, or pins and needles and tingling

 - Shortness of breath, chest pain or tightness

 - And many other potential symptoms

 You can find more information on the long-term impacts of Covid-19 on the NHS website.